Tillman Thomas

-Tillman Joseph Thomas (born 13 June 1947) is a Grenadian politician who served as Prime Minister of Grenada from 2008 to 2013.
+Tillman Joseph Thomas, CBE (born 13 June 1947) is a Grenadian politician who served as Prime Minister of Grenada from 2008 to 2013.
 He was the leader of the National Democratic Congress (NDC) from 2000 to 2014.

 Biography

 Thomas was born in Hermitage, St. Patrick, Grenada.
 He was among those imprisoned under Prime Minister Maurice Bishop for two years.

 Thomas is a graduate of New York's Fordham University, where he earned a bachelor's degree in economics, as well as the University of the West Indies, Cave Hill Campus and the Hugh Wooding Law School where he completed a LL.B. and a Certificate of Legal Education respectively.
 His political career began in 1978, when he became involved in the Human Rights and Legal Aid Programme with the leader of the New Jewel Movement, Maurice Bishop.

-In December 1984, Thomas was elected to the House of Representatives from St. Patrick East constituency, and from 1984 to 1990, he was a Junior Minister in the Ministry of Legal Affairs.
+In December 1984, Thomas was elected to the House of Representatives from St. Patrick East constituency, and from 1984 to 1990, he was a junior minister in the Ministry of Legal Affairs.
 In 1987, he was a founding member of the NDC, and from 1987 to 1990, he was the party's Assistant General Secretary.
-Thomas was defeated in St. Patrick East in the 1990 election, but he was, nevertheless, appointed as a Junior Minister in the Ministry of Labour.
-Subsequently, he was appointed as Minister in the Ministries of Works and Tourism.
+Thomas was defeated in St. Patrick East in the 1990 election, but he was, nevertheless, appointed as a junior minister in the Ministry of Labour.
+Subsequently, he was appointed as minister in the Ministries of Works and Tourism.

 Following the NDC's defeat in the 1999 general election, in which it failed to win any seats, Thomas was elected as the party leader in October 2000.
 He won a House of Representatives seat in the November 2003 general election, along with six other members from his party; the NDC fell one seat short of a majority in the 15-seat House of Representatives.
 However, and the governing New National Party (NNP) won another term.
 Thomas became Leader of the Opposition in the House of Representatives of Grenada in early December 2003.